titoghose/PyTrack/docs/Introduction.rst

    subjects, specify only the ones of interest in the json file.
 The analysis and visualization will be done only for the ones mentioned in the json file.

+**NOTE:** A sample json file is present in the NTU_Experiment folder in the sample data.
+You can just edit it to make your work simpler.

 .. code:: json